Module 11, Part 2: Error Handling with Exceptions#

 programmer) do not “forget” that the exception might be thrown.
 Every

-in Fig. 33 is checked —
+subclass of Throwable in Fig. 33 is checked —

-except the subclasses of Error
+except the subclasses of Error and RuntimeException.

-declaration must highlight this possibility, by adding ... throws E
+declaration must highlight this possibility, by adding ... throws E after the

 method’s name and arguments.
 The only way to avoid this is to handle the

-inside the method, with a try
+checked exception E inside the method, with a try-catch statement that

-catches E
+catches E.

 The use of checked exceptions is illustrated in Example 69 below.

-(Handling a checked exception)
+Example 69 (Handling a checked exception)

 Let us modify the code of Example 68 by